University Library (University of Illinois Urbana-Champaign): Online catalog

-University librarians have also been involved in the creation of today's online card catalogs.
+University librarians contributed to the development of online card catalogs, participating in the broader movement towards library automation.
 The University Library's first foray into automation of library services came in 1974, with the use of OCLC workstations for the cataloging of monographs at the library.
 In short order the technology was put to use cataloging serials, which was seen as a step on the way to the creation of a fully computerized, web-based card catalog.
 Hugh Atkinson, University Librarian from 1976 to 1986, made the enhancement and creation of automated catalogs and cataloging one of his and the Library's priorities during his tenure.
 Atkinson, who brought experience with library technology to the University Library, oversaw the implementation of MARC standards, or Machine-Readable Cataloging.
 Atkinson's dream of a fully automated library began to bear fruit in the late 1970s and early 1980s, as University Library patrons were for the first time able to request books on library computers.

 Atkinson's 1986 death brought with it a shift towards other facets of library automation.
-Nonetheless, innovation continued in the Library.
-When it opened in 1994, Grainger Engineering Library Information Center was "the first of the Urbana campus libraries to have both public and staff PC workstations that were connected to the internet."
+In 1994, the Grainger Engineering Library Information Center introduced both public and staff PC workstations with internet connectivity, aligning with technological advancements of the time.
 For a time, Grainger's web servers ran the University Library's website.
 In the early 1990s librarians at the university, including current Grainger head librarian William Mischo, worked to give patrons access to full-text article searching and implemented an early federated search.